 In the following sections you will find a series of introductory tutorials for Gorilla Code Editor.

-In the Sample Projects folder, Code: Tutorial Tasks contains a series of five tasks that wil introduce you to the basics tools for writing a gorilla task in code.
-Below, we describe the contents of the tasks and the concepts they introduce
+The Sample Projects folder, Code Editor: Tutorial Tasks, contains a series of five tasks that wil introduce you to the basics tools for writing a Gorilla task in code.
+In the sections below, we describe the contents of the tasks and the concepts they introduce.

 import gorilla, imports the gorilla package into your code and allows you to use all the

 gorilla.ready, contains the functions to be run or setup once the page is ready for content,

 gorilla.run, begins execution of the code editor task and contains the first function to be run,

 In the HelloWorld task, we display the heading 'HelloWorld' on the screen.
 We use a

 JQuery selector to add this heading to the main div element on the page, with the id

 gorilla.
 Gorilla creates this for you in every task and this div will always be accessible.
 We also use a timeOut to execute the